 No person has expressed so well what it is to write, to create, to strive, to struggle, to fail, to rise, to fall, than Charles Bukowski.

-Here is Bukowski’s ode to those who fall prey to the lure of the written word, that confounding aspirational mess that has left many far greater and more talented than I, a mental shell of their former selves upon completion of that journey, for with each life created upon the page, it seems a little less of the author is left.
+Here is Bukowski’s advice to those who fall prey to the lure of the written word, that confounding aspirational mess that has left many far greater and more talented than I, a mental shell of their former selves upon completion of that journey, for with each life created upon the page it seems a little less of the author is left.

 I recall reading some years ago how writing is a form of prolonged suicide.